stummjr/doc.scrapinghub.com/panel.rst

 The jobs dashboard can be used to monitor and control your spiders.

-The schedule a spider for running select the spider in the `Scheduler spider` box and click the `Schedule` button.
+To schedule a spider for running select the spider in the `Scheduler spider` box and click the `Schedule` button.

 Pending Jobs